ALEZ-DEV/Babylonia-terminal/README.md

 ## Requirement

-Please install Rust from the [official website](https://www.rust-lang.org/fr/tools/install) You need [python3](https://www.python.org/downloads/) installed on your system, but all major system have it installed by default
+Please install Rust from the [official website](https://www.rust-lang.org/fr/tools/install)
+You need [python3](https://www.python.org/downloads/) installed on your system, but all major distro have it installed by default
 You need Steam to be installed to run the game

 ## Installation